Regulatory framework overview

 - fax: 613-995-5086

-To view current regulatory documents and discussion papers posted for consultation, visit the CNSC's Consultation Web page.
+To view current regulatory documents and discussion papers posted for consultation, visit the CNSC's Consultation web page.
+In addition to soliciting comments on specific draft regulatory documents and discussion papers, the CNSC welcomes feedback on any regulatory document, at any time.

 For more information